RPGillespie6/fastcov/README.md

 ## Installation

-A minimum of Python 3.5 is currently required.
+A minimum of Python 3.5 is currently required (due to recursive `glob` usage).

 Fastcov is a single source python tool.
 That means you can simply copy `fastcov.py` from this repository and run it directly with no other hassle.